 Pill splitting allows the consumer to buy two doses of medicine for the cost of one dose - the equivalent to getting two months of medications for the price of one.

 - If this information is not in the label, the FDA has not evaluated the tablet to ensure the two halves would be equivalent when split.
-The FDA suggests patients talk to their healthcare provider about whether to split pills that do not include this labeled information.
+The FDA suggests patients talk to their healthcare provider about whether to split pills that do not include this information in the label.

 - Only split pills as you need them and take the split halves before splitting more tablets.
 Heat, humidity, or moisture content can affect the integrity of the medication; avoid leaving medication in steamy bathrooms or hot cars.

-- Discuss with your doctor or pharmacist if you need to use a tablet splitter to cut your pills in half; pill splitters are inexpensive and can be found at most pharmacies for under $10.
+- Discuss with your doctor or pharmacist if you need to use a tablet splitter to cut your pills in half; pill splitters are inexpensive and can be found at most pharmacies or online for under $10.
 Pill splitters may not be appropriate for oddly shaped tablets.
-Don’t use a knife or razor to cut tablets as this may splinter pills.
+Don’t use a knife or razor to cut tablets as this may splinter or crush pills.

 - If you switch between brand names of the same medication, or between brands and generics, check with your healthcare provider to be sure the new tablets can be safely split.